CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 Apps can be installed without being published in the Store by publishing them on your Website, using application management tools such as Microsoft Intune and Configuration Manager, etc. You can also directly install an MSIX package for testing on your local or remote machine.

-In this task, you will generate an app package and install it on your local or remote machine then test the behaviour of the application.
+In this task, you will generate an app package and install it on your local or remote machine then test the behavior of the application.

 1. Right-click on the **DemoWindowsapp (package) (1)** project and select **Publish (2)** then **Create App Packages (3)**.